rook/rook/Documentation/advanced-configuration.md

 ```

 ## Change Failure Domain
-Since `v0.9` it is possible to indicate to Rook how the default CRUSH failure domain rule must be configured in order to ensure that replicas or erasure code shards are separated across hosts and a single host failure will not affect availability.
-For instance, in the case of a block pool:
+In Rook, it is now possible to indicate how the default CRUSH failure domain rule must be configured in order to ensure that replicas or erasure code shards are separated across hosts, and a single host failure does not affect availability.
+For instance, this is an example manifest of a block pool named `replicapool` configured with a `failureDomain` set to `osd`:

 ```yaml
 apiVersion: ceph.rook.io/v1
 kind: CephBlockPool